TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Register.rst

 :ref:`LOAD_REGISTER <cobj-load-register>` to put a variable to the stack, use :ref:`RESTORE_REGISTER <cobj-restore-register>` to pull a variable from the stack and curly braces around a variable name to read the current value of the variable.
-You need a :ref:`stdWrap.data <stdwrap-data>` or a :ref:`stdWrap.dataWrap <stdwrap-datawrap>` cObject.
+You need a :t3-function-stdwrap:`data` or a :t3-function-stdwrap:`dataWrap` cObject.
 The registers cannot be read on other places than inside of these cObjects.

 Example